The Johns Hopkins Division of Gastroenterology & Hepatology at Sibley Memorial Hospital

 Professor; Director of Endoscopy

 Joining Johns Hopkins from Georgetown University, where he was the chief of endoscopy for 15 years, Dr. Al-Kawas is a world-renowned authority in pancreatobiliary disease and interventional endoscopy.
 In 2006, he was one of three people in North America to receive one of the American Society of Gastrointestinal Endoscopy’s highest honors, the Master Endoscopist award, in recognition for his impressive career as a gastroenterologist, endoscopist and administrator.
 Dr. Al-Kawas has delivered more than 200 lectures around the world and published more than 120 papers and book chapters addressing a variety of topics in gastroenterology and endoscopy.

 Dr. Al-Kawas is board certified in gastroenterology and internal medicine.

-Residencies: St. George Hospital, Beirut, Lebanon; DC General Hospital, Washington, DC; Georgetown University Medical Center
+Residencies: Saint George Hospital, Beirut, Lebanon; District of Columbia General Hospital, Washington, D.C.; Georgetown University Medical Center

 Kirti Shetty, M.D., FACG

 Dr. Shetty joins Johns Hopkins from Georgetown University, where she was a professor of medicine and surgery and continues as an adjunct professor.
 She previously served as medical director of liver transplantation at MedStar Georgetown University Hospital, where she established the transplant hepatology service line and initiated and directed the ACGME-accredited transplant hepatology fellowship program.